sumitgouthaman/morse-code-trainer/README.md

 - Main menu with all practice modes
 - Settings modal interface
 - Character to Morse practice mode
+- Character to Morse with spacebar paddle enabled
 - Morse to Character practice mode
 - Sound to Character practice mode
 - Learn mode interface